 The number of business enterprises relocating production facilities is constantly growing.
 Decisions to relocate production are being taken more and more frequently by many manufacturers, both to capitalize on labour cost advantages and for strategic market considerations (e.g. to circumvent import quotas and/or excessively high import duties).
-The title "country-oforigin effect" usually indicates a description of the influence of the country of origin on consumers'

-attitudes, product perceptions or behavior.
-The influence of the country of origin on consumers is determined by feelings towards the country (affective country evaluation), by rational estimates of the quality of the country (cognitive country evaluation), from the general "made in"-image of the country (competence of country in manufacturing) and by evaluating individual products made in the country (evaluation of branded clothing of the country).
-Furthermore, these components are interdependent as far as the influence exerted by them is concerned, and, for this reason, a major part of their influence also illustrates why many firms and marketing experts underestimate the effects of product origin.
+The title "country-oforigin effect" usually indicates a description of the influence of the country of origin on consumers' of the country of origin on consumers is determined by feelings towards the country (affective country evaluation), by rational estimates of the quality of the country (cognitive country evaluation), from the general "made in"-image of the country (competence of country in manufacturing) and by evaluating individual products made in the country (evaluation of branded clothing of the country).
+Furthermore, these components are interdependent as far as the influence exerted by them is concerned, and, for this reason, a major part of their influence is exerted indirectly.
+This form of indirect influence also illustrates why many firms and marketing experts underestimate the effects of product origin.

-III.
-Research Method

-a) Questionnaire Development
+5 Research Method a) Questionnaire Development